Generic selectors

 In this equation, CH4 represents methane, O2 represents oxygen, CO2 represents carbon dioxide, and H2O represents water.
 The numbers in front of the chemical formulas are the stoichiometric coefficients, which indicate the ratio in which the substances react and are produced.

-In short, , the chemical equations are an important tool for understanding how chemical reactions occur and for predicting the products of a reaction.
+Ultimately, chemical equations and chemical formulas are important tools for understanding how chemical reactions occur and for predicting the products of a reaction.
 They are also used to calculate the amount of reactants needed to produce a specific amount of product and vice versa.

 Licencia de Creative Commons